rryam/QuoteKit/README.md

 ## List Quotes

 Returns the `Quotes` object based on the given queries from the `/quotes` API.
-By default, the list contains 20 `Quote` in one page.
+By default, the list contains 20 `Quote` on one page.

 ```swift
 var quotes: Quotes?